SymfonyCasts/symfony-ux/sfcasts/turbo/stream-everything.md

 Until now, that was *totally* okay!
 Our controller saves the new review and then redirected to a legitimate page.
-But now we're returning this bizarre stream HTML... which our server wouldn't know what to do with... it would just render it onto the page... which is not great!
+But now we're returning this bizarre stream HTML... which our browser wouldn't know what to do with... it would probably just render it onto the page... which is not great!

-Fortunately, whenever Turbo makes an Ajax request, it adds a header - the `Accept` header - that *advertises* that it supports Turbo streams.
+Fortunately, whenever Turbo makes an Ajax request, it adds an `Accept` header to the request that *advertises* that it supports Turbo streams.
 We can check for that in the controller.

 Here's how it looks: wrap our stream render with if